BenWiederhake/steppow/README.md

 ## NOTDOs

 Here are some things this project will definitely not support:
 * Zero-knowledge anything.
-This field of work is awesome, but not in scope for this little *simple* PoW project.
+This field of work is awesome, but not in scope for this little PoW project.
 * Anything sophisticated with the prefix.
 The idea is that the prefix is already agreed-upon.

 I'm not sure how I feel about super-hyper-optimizations using assembler or SIMD-type things.